 When a loved-one dies, family and friends can find it difficult to cope with the tremendous grief they experience, and can be unprepared for important decisions and arrangements that need to be made.

 Geoffrey T Sowman Funeral Directors understand the needs of families and friends going through the stress of bereavement.
 After the funeral they offer a free book, ‘Now What?’ , a guide for people living with the death of someone close, written by highly regarded Grief Counsellor, Lois Tonkin.

 At Geoffrey T Sowman we are committed to providing ongoing care and support to our bereaved families.
 Grieving takes time.
-We recognise this and offer you, or immediate family members, a complimentary support service with our After Care Support Person, Jenny Andrews.
+We recognise this and offer you, or immediate family members, a complimentary support service with our After Care Support.

-Jenny understands the challenges that grieving can bring.
+We understand the challenges that grieving can bring.
 Grief is a normal response to loss, and while there are many common responses to loss, each of us will have our own unique experience of this.
-Jenny offers support, reassurance and education.
-She can also put people in touch with any other services should longer term support be required.
+We offer support, reassurance and education.
+We can also put people in touch with any other services should longer term support be required.

 Bereavement support does not replace family and friends but rather complements them as part of a full support system.

 Any person who has experienced a bereavement can use this support service.
 We will contact you a few weeks after the funeral to see how you are coping, however if you wish to speak with us before this, please feel free to do so.